Contact

 ÖBB.
 Today.
 Tomorrow.
 Together.

-ÖBB has been shaping mobility in Austria for more than 100 years.
-As a comprehensive mobility and logistics service provider, ÖBB transported 511 million passengers and about 80 million tons of goods to their destinations in a climate-friendly and environmentally friendly manner in 2024.
-This is because 100 % of the electricity for trains and stations comes from renewable energies.
-With a punctuality rate of 94 %, ÖBB is one of Europe’s most punctual railways. ÖBB is building the rail system of tomorrow with investments of more than 5.4 billion euros annually in the rail infrastructure and fleet.
-Across the Group, more than 45,500 bus and rail employees and an additional 2,000 apprentices ensure that more than 1.4 million passengers reach their destinations safely every day. ÖBB is the backbone of public transport and, as Austria’s largest climate protection company in the mobility and logistics sector, gets people and goods to their destinations safely and in an environmentally conscious manner. ÖBB-Holding AG is the Group’s strategic lead company.
+ÖBB has been shaping mobility for over 100 years.
+As a comprehensive mobility and logistics service provider, ÖBB transported 559 million passengers and around 79 million tonnes of goods to their destinations in a climate-friendly friendly manner in 2025.
+This is because 100% of the electrical power for trains and stations comes from renewable energy.
+With 94.1 percent punctuality in passenger transport, ÖBB is one of the most punctual railways in Europe.
+With capital expenditure of more than five billion euros annually in the railway infrastructure and fleet, ÖBB is building the railway system of the future.
+Across the Group, more than 48,000 bus and rail employees and around 2,145 apprentices ensure that more than 1.5 million passengers reach their destinations safely every day. ÖBB is the backbone of public transport and, as Austria's largest climate protection company in the mobility and logistics sector, it brings people and goods to their destinations safely and in an environmentally conscious manner. ÖBB-Holding AG is responsible for strategic control of the company.